Default S3 method

 The estimate of the relative effect, which can be considered as value similar to the probability of superiority, refers to the following:

-Note, for paired samples, this does not refer to the probability of an increase/decrease in paired sample but rather the probability that a randomly sampled value of X. This is also referred to as the "relative" effect in the literature.
+Note, for paired samples, this does not refer to the probability of an increase/decrease in paired sample but rather the probability that a randomly sampled value of X is greater than a randomly sampled value of Y. This is also referred to as the "relative" effect in the literature.
 Therefore, the results will differ from the concordance probability provided by the ses_calc function.

 The brunner_munzel function is based on the npar.t.test and npar.t.test.paired functions within the nparcomp package (Konietschke et al. 2015).